todar/VBA-Arrays/README.md

     'YOU CAN ALSO SORT
     A.sort
     Debug.Print A.toString

+    'REVERSING THE ARRAY WILL GIVE YOU DECENDING ORDER A.reverse
+    Debug.Print A.ToString

     ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
     ' MAPPING WILL USE EXCELS EVALUATE FUNCTION, TO TAKE A STRING AND DO